 Due to Johnson & Johnson’s failure to warn consumers about the link between cancer and talcum powder shown over decades of published medical research, many people were unknowingly exposed to serious, life-threatening danger.

 Talcum Powder Lawsuit Information

 Deane Berg won the first talcum powder lawsuit in federal court against Johnson & Johnson in 2013.
 Because of this benchmark lawsuit, thousands of women diagnosed with ovarian cancer after using talcum powder have hope for justice.
 In yet another case, Missouri jurors awarded the first talcum powder settlement for $72 million to Jacqueline Fox’s family in 2016.
 Fox’s ovarian cancer diagnosis resulted in death after decades of using talc-based products for feminine hygiene.
 As a result, Johnson & Johnson paid both actual and punitive damages to Fox’s son, Marvin Salter.

 Juries ruled in favor of two additional plaintiffs in cases against Johnson & Johnson throughout 2016.
-Gloria Ristesund won a $55 million payout for her ovarian cancer verdict in May, followed by Deborah Giannecchini’s $70 million settlement for damages in October.
-Due to talcum powder’s popularity, thousands of potential negligence claims may be still filed against Johnson & Johnson.
+Gloria Ristesund won a $55 million payout for her ovarian cancer verdict in May.
+Then in October, Deborah Giannecchini won a $70 million talcum powder lawsuit settlement.
+Due to talcum powder’s popularity, thousands of potential negligence claims are still pending against Johnson & Johnson.

 Check your eligibility for compensation.

 If you or a loved one has suffered from ovarian cancer after talcum powder use, you may be entitled to compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.